Mrcuve0/MS-Labs/gr15_lab03/ex3.1.3/sim/README.md

 At time 426 ns we can suppose the MMU is kept busy by some other hardware in the network: the RF stays in the "pre_spillFillState" up until the MMUStrobe signal is finally sent, meaning the MMU is ready to serve the RF (time 452ns)

 ### PART5
-At time 530.5 ns the rest signal is raised, the RF is reset.
+At time 530.5 ns the reset signal is raised, the RF is reset.